ChrisCodesThings/compress-css-hex-color/README.md

 ## Description

 Compresses a CSS hex color code.

-If the string passed is already a short form color code, the color is returned unmodified.
+If the string passed is already a short form color code or it is a long form color code that cannot be shortened, the color is returned unmodified.

 If a long form color code is passed and can be shortened, the short form of the color is returned.

+If the alpha value is F or FF then it is removed.

 Example hex color codes:
 ```